Almscliffe Crag: As a film location

 Almscliffe Crag has proved popular as a filming location for Yorkshire Television.
 From 1998 to 2005 it appeared in the opening titles of the ITV soap Emmerdale.
 Each series of The Beiderbecke Trilogy ends at Almscliffe Crag.
 An earlier TV appearance was as the planet Obsidian in 'Volcano' in Episode 3 of Series 3 of the BBC Sci fi series Blake's 7 which aired in 1980.

 Folklore

 Almscliffe Crag has been especially associated with fairies and changelings.
 A local family named Bradley had three changed children in their family in the early nineteenth century.

 Name

 The name was first recorded in the early 13th century in the form Almusclyve.
 According to one source the name appears to come from a female personal name Almus: although that name is not recorded, it is similar to Middle English female names ending in -us recorded from Yorkshire.
 Another theory links the name to the Celtic al "fire" and mias "altar".
+In a tourist's companion book from 1826, the name is recorded as Almias Cliff.